 “Fernandinho has a muscle injury, we’ll see tomorrow how long he’ll be out for.
 I think it’ll be a matter of three or four weeks.

-Pellegrini is currently having to contend with a host of injuries to first-team players, and admits the growing list of casualties – which now includes Fernandinho – contributed to the defeat.
+Pellegrini is currently having to contend with a host of injuries to first-team players, and admits the growing list of casualties – which now includes Fernandinho – contributed to their defeat.

 “Well I think that of course Fernandinho is an important player for us,” the 60-year old continued.

-“Not only him, you have to add [Sergio] Aguero, [Samir] Nasri and Javi Garcia – Milner was not 100 percent so he couldn’t start, Alvaro Negredo wasn’t 100 percent either.
+“Not only him, you have to add [Sergio] Aguero, [Samir] Nasri and Javi Garcia – Milner was not 100% so he couldn’t start, Alvaro Negredo wasn’t 100% either.